NatashaGicheha-1/Impact-of-Population-Growth-on-Environmental-Degradation/README.md

 * This scatter plot shows the relationship between agricultural expansion and forest loss.
 * Each red point represents a combination of Agricultural expansion and Forest loss.
-* The points are widely spread across the graph
+* The points are widely spread across the graph.

-#### Interpretation
 * There is no clear linear pattern between agricultural expansion and forest loss
-* The data is highly scattered, indicating weak or inconsistent relationship
+* The data is highly scattered, indicating weak or inconsistent relationship.

-#### Conclusion
 * The graph suggests that agricultural expansion alone does not strongly explain forest loss in the Mau Forest.

 ## Limitations
+* Regression Model has low explanatory power (R²)
 * Dataset is simulated, not real-world.

-* Important variables missing (e.g., climate, policies, logging)
-* Model has low explanatory power (R²)
+## Current Improvements
+* 1.Checked relevance of my dataset by comparing it with my friend's Environment Studies assignment, more specifically on Deforestation as a cause of Environmental Degradation.
+* 2.Took more time to understand the dataset and the cleaning process.
+* 3.Created visualisations before model building instead of after.
+* 4.Checked correlations using all variables instead of just one variable.
+* 5.Dataset is split into training and testing sets for better analysis.
+* 6.The model is then trained on the training data and evaluated on the testing data for better analysis.
+* All changes done in Analysis.Changes file

 ## Future Work
+* Use more models and compare results.
+* Use different types of modeling and compare results.
 * Use real-world environmental datasets.
-* Include more variables (climate, governance, logging)
-* Apply advanced models (time series, machine learning)

 ## Conclusion
 * This study shows that population growth alone does not strongly explain forest loss in the Mau Forest.
-* The weak relationships and low model performance suggest that environmental degradation is driven by multiple interacting factors.
-* More comprehensive data and models are required for accurate analysis.
+* Using 3 more variables in the regression model still lead to a low predictive power.

 ## Attachments
 * Images folder containing the 3 visualizations
 * Analysis.R file showing my analysis of the simulated Mau Forest dataset.
 * Individual Assignment docx showing IMPACT OF POPULATION GROWTH AND HUMAN-INDUCED DEVELOPMENT ACTIVITIES ON ENVIRONMENTAL DEGRADATION:SUSTAINABLE APPROACHES AGAINST THE VICE GIVING RELEVANT EXAMPLES FROM MY COUNTRY